 Raw mushroom salad is one of those less famous Italian recipes, just like roasted pepper flans or shrimp in cocktail sauce.
 I often wondered why, since it’s so easy to make and such a potential crowd pleaser.
 There is nothing difficult about this salad recipe, and it comes together in 10 minutes.
 I remember that my mom used to make raw mushroom salad in the summer when I was growing up.
-Sometimes it was too hot for hot meals, and this salad was always such a refreshing option.
+Sometimes it was too hot for warm food, and this salad was always such a refreshing option.

 The original way to make this salad is with lemon juice and parsley, a combo widely used in Italian cuisine.
 In this raw mushroom salad recipe I decided to use two close alternatives: lime and cilantro.
 This gives the salad a slight Mexican twist, but you can go ahead and use lemon and parsley instead, if you prefer.